NeighborEmbedding#

 • lr (float or 'auto', optional) – Learning rate for the optimizer.
 Default is 1e0.

-• scheduler_kwargs (dict, optional) – Additional keyword arguments for the scheduler.
+• scheduler_kwargs (dict, 'auto', or None, optional) – Additional keyword arguments for the scheduler.
+Default is ‘auto’, which corresponds to a linear decay from the learning rate to 0 for LinearLR.

 • min_grad_norm (float, optional) – Tolerance for stopping criterion.
 Default is 1e-7.